 We talked to 3 tech startups!
 Here are their answers!

 Meanwhile, over 250 disruptive startups with pioneering, digital business models took part in the global CODE_ CONTEST.
 This included teams that are co-developing the next mobility trends.
-We talked with three of our alumni and asked for their expert opinion as to where the future of mobility and logistics is going – exciting insights ahead!
+We talked with three of our alumni and asked for their expert opinion as to where the future of logistics and mobility is going – exciting insights ahead!

 The logistics startup: Transmetrics